gaarkusha/my-chess/README.md

-# This chess is pet project
+# This chess is pet project, because I love CHESS 🧡
 Implemented player change, movement of pieces, check, raking (checking the first move and the beaten square), promote a pawn with the choice of a piece, winning by time, winning by checkmate, stalemate and recording lost pieces.
 The game is available for two players from one device

 ## Stack